codarrenvelvindron/codarren.github.io/_drafts/Ansible_playbook_adding_a_line_to_a_file.md

 Say, I'm living in france and I want to resolve it to google.fr.

-1. First I need to check the IP of google.fr
+1. Then I need to check the IP of google.fr, just to see if it's a different IP
     ```
     codax@gaming:~$ ping www.google.fr
     PING www.google.fr (216.58.223.99) 56(84) bytes of data.